QuiltMC/rfcs/rfc/0013-experimental-features.md

     }
 }
 ```
-Where the key is the ASM-like structure, and the value the attached feature.
+Where the key is the ASM-like structure, and the value of the attached feature.
-The main objective of this file is to provide a precomputed solution, so gradle doesn't have to manually search for annotations in the compiled class files.
+The main objective of this file is to provide a pre-computed solution, so Gradle doesn't have to manually search for annotations in the compiled class files.

 ## Modules
 As defined in RFC 9, a module is the lowest level split of the standard level library, independent of each other.